-Table~\ref{tab:vms_concurrency_om} exhibits the VMS concurrency primitives used in Online Marketplace and Table~\ref{tab:vms_concurrency_tpcc} exhibits for TPC-C. In Dapr, all operations run as a parallel task given the lack of transaction isolation.
+Table~\ref{tab:vms_concurrency_om} exhibits the VMS execution modes used in Online Marketplace and Table~\ref{tab:vms_concurrency_tpcc} exhibits for TPC-C. In Dapr, all operations run as a parallel task given the lack of transaction isolation.

-\subsection{PostgreSQL tuning}
+\subsection{PostgreSQL Tuning}

-In the application ORM, we set the max connections to 10K, bypassing the default max 100 connections, and we configure a connection pool to reuse connections.
-Besides, we disable synchronous commit, so updates are eventually logged rather than atomically\footnote{In off mode, there is no waiting, so there can be a delay between when success is reported to the client and when the transaction is later guaranteed to be safe against a server crash.
-(The maximum delay is three times $wal\_writer\_delay$.)} We use Unix domain socket for inter-process, kernel-based communication instead of the default TCP sockets.
+In the application ORM, we set the maximum number of connections to 10K, bypassing the default maximum of 100 connections, and we configure a connection pool to reuse connections.
+Besides, we disable synchronous commit, so updates are eventually logged rather than atomically\footnote{In off mode, there is no waiting, so there can be a delay between when success is reported to the client and when the transaction is guaranteed to be safe against a server crash (the maximum delay is 3X $wal\_writer\_delay$).} We use Unix domain socket for inter-process, kernel-based communication instead of the default TCP sockets.
 We increase the pgsql buffer size to improve analytical query performance.
 We increase the shared buffer from 128MB to 3GB, which corresponds to \~15\% of 21 GB available in c5n.2xlarge instance, as suggested by PostgreSQL documentation.
 The work mem is set to 128 MB instead of the default 4MB.